 Applicants must ensure they pay the annuity charges for patents within the relevant period or the right is treated as abandoned.
 These annuity charges must be paid even where the application is still pending.

 There is a five-year period following the completion of the registration process within which the trade mark proprietor must make genuine use of the registered trade mark in relation to the goods or services for which it is registered.
-If the registered proprietor is unable to show genuine use either directly, or with his consent (such as by a licensee), the trade mark is liable to cancellation by a third party on the grounds of non-use.
+If the registered proprietor is unable to show genuine use either directly, or with his consent (such as an authorised party), the trade mark is liable to cancellation by a third party on the grounds of non-use.

 In addition, a registered trade mark can be challenged by a third party where it has been illegitimately registered, for example in the face of an earlier conflicting right.